 The KBO season typically throws out the first pitch in late March and runs through early October, with the all-star break occurring in mid-July.

-However, unlike most other sports, the KBO League is scheduled to play all 144 games as originally planned, despite losing more than a month of its season to the virus.
+However, unlike most other sports, the KBO League kept its schedule for all 144 games as originally planned, despite losing more than a month of its season to the virus.

 Korean Baseball Organization Postseason